KeppyMarbles/kepstructor/README.md

 - Enabled (Plugin Pref): If autosave should happen
 - Interval (Plugin Pref): Number of seconds to wait between saves
 - Save Session (Plugin Pref): If scenes should be saved when closing Constructor and re-opened when opening Constructor

+Unsaved scenes and backup files are stored in `Constructor/autosave`.
+Backups happen when the scene is opened or saved manually.
 ## MP Entity Assist

 Re-orders entity IDs of selection to create a valid Moving Platform